 Each year, the OIA holds elections to its Board of Directors to replace the Directors who are completing their three-year terms of service.
-This process is completed at the Annual General Meeting, which will be held this year in Dubai, United Arab Emirates, on 27 September 2018.
+This process is completed at the Annual General Meeting (AGM), which will be held this year in Bad Nauheim, Germany, on 04 October 2019.

 - Enthusiasm and willingness to work and provide leadership for the OIA.

 - Expertise in the osteopathic profession.

 - Ability to help build consensus and be a team player.